Kevin has many interests, including electronics, photography, the idea of personalities (he's an INTJ), fragrances, and cooking.

-- As an optional step you can soak the onion or squeeze the onion as mentioned below to reduce the potency of the onion.
+- As an optional step, you can soak the onion or squeeze the onion as mentioned below to reduce its potency.

 - Place onion in a bowl and squeeze the juice of one lemon over the onion.